 Seetalvan Orchard is a stylish hidden oasis, at the bottom of a long driveway on a family apple estate near the historic town of Kotgarh, in Himachal Pradesh.
 It's just over two hours northeast of Shimla, off National Highway 22 (also known as the Hindustan Tibet Road).

 After returning from studying tourism and hospitality in Melbourne, Australia, son Gaurav Jhina came up with the idea of setting up what is essentially a boutique homestay on the property.
-As his welcoming mother Meenakshi explained to me, in addition to providing an experience for guests, it's also a great way for them to meet people because it can be quite isolated there.
+As his welcoming mother Meenakshi explained to us, in addition to providing an experience for guests, it's also a great way for them to meet people because it can be quite isolated there.

 Meals are served buffet-style in the dining room below the common room.
 It's homely, freshly cooked Indian cuisine, including some tasty local delicacies.
 For breakfast, eggs can be made to order.
 Tea and coffee facilities are also provided in the rooms.
 The congenial and well trained staff are always on hand to look after guest needs.